Who’s responsible for this homophonic error on Yahoo! Beauty? Whose mistake is it?

-The possessive form of who is whose; who’s is a contraction of who is or who has.
+Who doesn’t know that who’s is a contraction of who is or who has.
+The writer and editor.

 Who’s responsible for this gaffe on Yahoo!
 Style?